 The nature and extent of the exposure can determine the impact on the Workers’ health.
 Two types of exposures are Acute Exposures and Chronic Exposures.

-Acute Exposure- Short-term exposure is called acute exposure By acute, it is anticipated that the individual will make a full recovery.
+Acute Exposure- Short-term exposure is called an acute exposure By acute, it is anticipated that the individual will make a full recovery.
 Acute exposures can also possibly lead to respiratory symptoms.

-Are there any special benefits from Workers’ Compensation for Firefighters and Lung Disease?
+Are there any Special Benefits from Workers’ Compensation for Firefighters and Lung Disease?